-I published the article, “What is a Digital Strategist?” almost six years ago.
-The piece has been viewed more than 100,000 times by digital strategists, digital marketers, digital marketing recruiters, and others inside and outside of the digital marketing industry.
-Most of them came upon the article seeking clarity about the job description of the digital strategist, one of the most essential but misunderstood roles in digital marketing.
+I published the article “What is a Digital Strategist?” almost six years ago.
+The piece has been viewed more than 100,000 times by digital strategists, digital marketers, digital marketing recruiters, and others inside and outside the digital marketing industry.
+Most of them came upon the article seeking clarity about the digital strategist’s job description, one of the most essential but misunderstood roles in digital marketing.

-Some fifteen years after the term “digital strategist” first made its way into a Google search result, the concept of the digital strategist’s role within an agency or brand remains a challenge for many to wrap their heads around.
-This is especially true of the people hiring them.
+Some fifteen years after the term “digital strategist” first made its way into a Google search result, the concept of the digital strategist’s role within an agency or brand remains a challenge for many to wrap their heads around, especially hiring managers and HR departments.
 Speak with ten marketers today, and you’ll still get ten different answers to the question, “What is a digital strategist?”

-Explore any of the popular online job search engines or talk with a recruiter who specializes in the digital marketing space about a digital strategist role.
-You’ll quickly learn that a digital strategist by any other name is often seen as an account executive, social media manager, web analytics manager, media planner, brand ambassador, financial and/or business analyst, business development associate, digital marketing specialist, marketing coordinator, or any combination of these roles.
+Explore any of the popular online job search engines or talk with a recruiter specializing in the digital marketing space about a digital strategist role.
+You’ll quickly learn that a digital strategist role may also shoulder the duties of: account executive, social media manager, web analytics manager, media planner, brand ambassador, financial or business analyst, business development associate, digital marketing specialist, marketing coordinator, or any combination of these roles.
 It’s wild and ambiguous out there.

 Digital Marketing Purple Squirrels and Unicorns

 On the flip side, those applying for digital strategist jobs are often (seriously) unqualified.
-However, since the job descriptions and requirements of the digital strategist are so convoluted and ambiguous, you can’t blame the applicants.
+However, since the digital strategist’s job descriptions and requirements are so convoluted and ambiguous, you can’t blame the applicants.
 The bottom line?
 The unresolved disconnect between both parties regarding the role and responsibilities of the digital strategist is a big one, and there’s no sign of that changing any time soon.
 That said, here’s my point of view in answer to the question, “What does a digital strategist do?”

 What Does a Digital Strategist Do?

-I’ve always held that digital strategy was the discipline of working with teams inside an agency or brand to solve complex business, brand, marketing, and technology problems.
-Sounds pretty simple, right?
+I’ve always held that digital strategists work with teams inside an agency or brand to solve complicated business, brand, marketing, and technology problems.
 Digital strategists are the people that lead the problem-solving charge, helping to connect the dots between the needs, wants, and desires of the customer and the often elusive business, brand, and marketing goals of the company.
-The most competent digital strategists work with business unit stakeholders to get a clear and detailed understanding of what the challenges are from a business point of view like a business analyst would.
+The most competent digital strategists work with business unit stakeholders to get a clear and detailed understanding of client challenges from a business point of view like a business analyst.

 What Skills Do Successful Digital Strategists Need?

 The digital strategists who’ll be most successful going forward have a robust generalist’s understanding of traditional and digital marketing and some knowledge of how businesses work.
-They also have a solid understanding of what a digital product or service is, how the company generates revenue and everything in between.
+They also have a solid understanding of what a digital product or service is, how it generates revenue and everything in between.

-What kinds of skills are we talking about?
+What kinds of skills?
 Here are some example skills you’ll need to get – and keep – a digital strategist job, taken from some of the better digital strategist job postings I’ve seen.